 Revo C14408T Restoration

 I had the bracket and control box rethreaded on the 27th February 2004.
-A sleeve was welded onto the bracket with the ¾BSP thread, so that it fitted into the thread of the box.
+A sleeve was welded onto the bracket with the żBSP thread, in order that it fitted into the thread of the box.
 This is the standard size for brackets.
 New bolts were also fitted, as the previous ones had become jammed in the spigot.

 This close up of the sleeve shows that although it is wider than the existing bracket, it does not look too out-of-place.
 When painted, it should hardly show at all.

 The bracket and box returned from being sandblasted on Wednesday, 3rd March 2004.
 Actually, only the bracket was sandblasted.
 The box was in fact bead blasted, due to it being aluminium.
 This blasting confirmed that the pin hinges and securing threads are brass due to their yellow colour.
 The inside of the box was not blasted, but still managed to trap quite a bit of the grit, meaning that the box had to be shaken until it all spilled out.
 On the top entry section of the bracket, small letters have been revealed; presumably these are some kind of measurements.